-Last summer I had the distinct pleasure of visiting cattle ranches in Kansas.
-One of (many) highlights of the trip with a spending time with cowboy and Food Network star Kent Rollins and his wife, Shannon making Homemade Baked Beans!
+Last summer I had the distinct pleasure of visiting cattle ranches in Kansas with Certified Angus Beef ® brand.
+One of (many) highlights of the trip with a spending time with cowboy and Food Network star Kent Rollins and his wife, Shannon.

 This post is sponsored by the Certified Angus Beef® brand in conjunction with a social media campaign through Sunday Supper LLC.
 All opinions are my own.

 This dynamic duo is well-known in the foodie world for being the only chuck wagon chefs, teaching us all to cook like a cowboy courtesy of Certified Angus Beef® brand.
 After teaching us how to make the best cast iron biscuits using a sourdough starter, we also watched as Kent prepared an amazing dinner out of the chuck wagon.

 Make sure you PIN Cowboy Homemade Baked Beans!